CasperFBakker/Extension_CoastSatPS/ReadMe.md

 # Installation
 To use this package, follow the installation instructions for CoastSat.PlanetScope.
 Once the original code is installed, add this package to the script.
+To work with this run the line: python main.py

 # Usage